L&D employees using an LMS integration

 • Remote employees can develop skills, cultivate connections, and stay in the loop about possible advancement opportunities — areas where remote employees often miss out.

-What are the criteria for matching mentors?
+What are the criteria for mentor matching?

 Mentors need certain qualifications or traits for successful mentoring relationships.
 These characteristics set the tone for the mentoring experience